 Important Note: The 24-hour card only allows up to 3 free entrances.
 Due to this, I highly recommend a 2-Day or 3-Day card.

-Here are other blog posts that will help you out on your Turin travels!👇
+Here additional posts that will help you out with your upcoming Turin and Italy travels!👇

 - The Ultimate Guide to Turin Food